benchopt/benchopt/doc/tutorials/tutorial_understanding_building_benchmark.rst

 -------------------

 Let's start by installing the benchopt package.
-It is a python package, so we are assuming that you are starting this tutorial with a functioning python installation, preferably version >=3.10.
+It is a python package, so we are assuming that you are starting this tutorial with a functioning python installation.
 It is recommanded to run all this tutorial in a dedicated environment (such as a `virtual environment <https://docs.python.org/fr/3/library/venv.html>`_ or a conda environment)

 ..